yardinternet/nutshell/README.md

       */
     ```

-2. Add PSR-4 autoloading for your child theme to your composer.json:
+2. Add PSR-4 autoloading for your child theme to your (root) `composer.json`:

     ```diff
     "autoload": {